by Arnie Schoenberg 1/25/26

 For this project, I want you to do an outsider ethnography.
 The farther away from your comfort zone, the more culture shock, and the more you have to write about, and so the easier it will be to complete the assignment.
 Choose a cultural experience that you are NOT familiar with, e.g. if you listen to punk rock, go to an opera, if you are a fundamentalist Christian, observe a Wicca service, etc.

 There are some limitations for this project: 1) anything that is physically dangerous is not permitted for this assignment, 2) you are not allowed to observe illegal situations (although participant observation is one of the best techniques for situations where people are hesitant to fill out forms, you can't do it here).
 Studying vulnerable groups (children, the homeless, the undocumented, the disabled, etc.) requires a carefully designed Project Proposal to minimize the risk of harm to your informants.
-You are NOT ALLOWED to perform fieldwork until AFTER I formally approve your Project Proposal.
+You are NOT ALLOWED to start fieldwork until AFTER I formally approve your Project Proposal.
+This requirement of having me approve your proposal before you start is like what you would have to do for an Intstitutional Review Board.

 Studying a culture that speaks a different language will produce culture shock but severely limits the kind of data you can gather, so, make sure you have good plan before you get there.
 Consider looking at non-verbal communication.

 A hypothesis is an educated guess.
 Use your own prejudices to help formulate what you expect to see.
+What have you heard that's weird about the culture you want to study?
 Make it an educated guess by going through your textbook and finding an idea that supports your expectations.
+Someone else may have studied a similar situation or area, and you might expect to find the same in your fieldwork.

 Many ethnographers advocate a tabula rasa approach to fieldwork where you just show up and keep your eyes wide open.
-I think it's too risky for you as a student with very limited time to waste, and that it's better to get to a situation with at least something to look for, some hypothesis you can test.
+But, I think it's too risky for you as a student with very limited time to waste, and that it's better to get to a cultural situation with at least something to look for -- some hypothesis that you can test.
 The prep work usually pays off.
-You're not stuck with your hypotheses; you can throw them out or make new ones, but at least you'll have something to write about.
+You're not locked-in to your hypotheses; you can throw them out or make new ones, but at least you'll have something to write about.
+If you can make a logical arguement that you should expect to see a cultural pattern (hypothesis), and then you DON'T see it, that's significant and worth taking space trying to explain why your hypothesis was disproven.

-At performance events where there is a separation between stage and audience (play, religious ceremony, concert, lecture, etc.) the ideal position is on the side towards the front, facing the audience if possible.
+At performance events where there is a separation between stage and audience (play, religious ceremony, concert, lecture, etc.) the ideal position is on the side, towards the front, facing the audience if possible.
 Avoid the temptation to just watch the show on stage!
-You want to observe culture (patterns of behavior that a group of people have in common), you might get your best data from the people milling about before and after the show.
+You want to observe culture (patterns of behavior that a group of people have in common), and there are rarely enough performers to establish realiable patterns.
+Sometimes the sacred space of performances can leave the spectators inactive, and you might get your best data from the people milling about before and after the show.

 Focus on your own observations of a natural situation, and don't get roped into a tour.
 A tour is an intentional presentation of culture, but I want you to do your own observing and come to your own conclusions.